A structural engineer makes drawings and calculations for a Chimney Breast Removal

 Do I need a structural engineer to remove the chimney breast?

-You are always likely to require the services of a Structural Engineer if you intend on removing the chimney and breast.
-A chimney breast invariably forms part of the basic structure of a house, and you have to be careful in your preparations before you carry out work to remove it.
+You will always require the services of a qualified Structural Engineer if you intend to remove a chimney breast.
+A chimney breast forms a fundamental part of a house's basic structure, and utmost care must be taken in your preparations before any work is carried out.

-If you don't get an expert involved, you risk serious structural degradation to your property, which might result in the building collapsing and even the risk of death.
-Unless you're going to remove the whole chimney, from the bottom fireplace right up to the roof stack, you need to incorporate suitable support beams to support any masonry above to avoid structural distress or damage or even the collapse of the building.
+Unless you're removing the entire chimney, from the lowest fireplace right up to the roof stack, you'll need suitable support beams to bear the weight of any masonry above.
+This prevents structural distress, damage, or even the collapse of the building.

-In many cases, even where you are removing the whole chimney, you'll still need to add reinforcement to replace the support offered by the chimney breast.
-As you can see from the diagram below, the breast acts as a hollow pillar from the ground up, which often lends its support to the upper floors and roof.
+As you can see from the diagram below, the breast acts as a hollow pillar from the ground up, often lending support to the upper floors and roof.

 Chimney breast removal; why you need a structural engineer.
 A diagram showing the components of a chimney, including (ground up) the hearth, mantle, breast, flue, stack and pot.